semgrep/semgrep-docs/docs/kb/semgrep-supply-chain/sss-python-lockfiles.md

 # Generating Python lock files for Semgrep Supply Chain scans

-Python has different mechanisms to get all packages used in a project.
-The most known file is requirements.txt, a "simple" txt file where you define all the packages and the versions your project needs.
+Python has different mechanisms to detect all packages used in a project.

+Semgrep Supply Chain can use any of the following methods to correctly parse your dependencies and detect vulnerabilities:

+* `requirements.txt`
+* `Pipfile.lock`
+* Poetry
 But there are more ways to get a complete insight into Python dependencies, such as generating a Pipfile.lock file or use the Poetry tool.
 You can use these three ways (requirements.txt, Pipfile.lock, Poetry) to get a successful semgrep supply-chain scan.